 Accredited cancer care close to home

-Accreditation with Commendation
+Accreditation with Commendations

-Williamson Medical Center’s cancer program is accredited with commendation from the Commission on Cancer of the American College of Surgeons.
+Williamson Medical Center’s cancer program is accredited with commendations from the Commission on Cancer of the American College of Surgeons.
 The three-year accreditation is the result of an on-site evaluation by a physician surveyor who confirmed WMC’s cancer program meets quality of care standards for cancer patients.

 Accreditation is given only to those facilities that voluntarily commit to providing the highest level of quality cancer care and undergo a rigorous evaluation.
 Accreditation means area residents have access to a comprehensive program with a multidisciplinary approach to treatment.
 It also guarantees patients access to important components of treatment recommended by the Health and Medicine Division, National Cancer Comprehensive Network and American Society of Clinical Oncology.

 The American College of Surgeons Commission on Cancer is a consortium of professional organizations dedicated to improving survival rates and quality of life for cancer patients through standard-setting, prevention, research, education and the monitoring of comprehensive, quality care.